Whether you like spots, stripes, solids, or patches, there are a variety of looks to choose from when you visit the dogs at Orphans of the Storm®!

 Whizzer the six-year-old Redbone Coonhound mix absolutely loves squeaky toys.
 The first thing he did when we got to the off-leash run was pick up a blue plush ball with a squeaker.
 But one toy is never enough, of course, and soon Whizzer had himself a pile of toys that he could alternate playing with.
 He’ll chase after toys when you throw them but would rather chew on them than bring them back.

 Whizzer is a strong boy and likes to walk at a brisk pace.
 When we were going around the woodland preserve, Whizzer stretched his nose up as high as it would go so he could collect more smells.
 Maybe there was a raccoon hiding in the trees, because he was very intrigued.
 Whizzer also likes to give doggy hugs.
-He is currently sharing his kennel and gets along with other dogs that are closer to his size, but might be a bit overwhelming for a small dog.
+He used to share his kennel with another dog and attends play groups, but might be a bit overwhelming for a small dog.
 Be sure to say hello to Whizzer on your next visit to the shelter!

 Layla the two-year-old Australian Shepherd/Border Collie mix is a very pretty girl.
 She seemed a little skittish at first, but warmed up quickly.
 When we went to the off-leash run, Layla joined me on the bench.
 She put her front paws in my lap and gave me some doggy kisses while I pet her.
 Most dogs I’ve met have their tickly spot (where they kick their leg while you scratch them) somewhere around their ribs, but Layla’s tickly spot is right on her chest between her front legs!